-A graduate candidate should earn a preferred score of 151 on the verbal portion of the GRE and a preferred score of 153 on the quantitative portion of the GRE and have a preferred combined score on these portions of the GRE of 304.
+A graduate candidate who earned below a 3.0 undergraduate GPA applying for the traditional MAT should earn a preferred score of 151 on the verbal portion of the GRE and a preferred score of 153 on the quantitative portion of the GRE and have a preferred combined score on these portions of the GRE of 304.
 A graduate candidate taking the Miller Analogies Test (MAT) should have a preferred score of 392.
+A graduate candidate applying for the accelerated MAT should pass the appropriate Praxis Subject Assessment.

-Admission to Teacher Education.
+Admission to Teacher Education

 During the semester the graduate candidate will complete a total of 12 hours of graduate coursework; graduate candidates must be formally admitted to the Teacher Education Program.
-For admission graduate candidates are required to have completed no fewer than 6 hours of required education courses and at least 3 hours of content coursework.
 For formal admission to teacher education, the graduate candidate must:

 - 1. Achieve a cumulative 3.0 grade-point average in graduate course work; - 2.
-Complete an application requesting formal admission to teacher education that includes an analysis of learning thus far in the MAT Program; - 3.
-Complete a minimum of 25 hours of supervised Youth Experience with students within the age range of the certification level sought, e.g. grades K-12 or 9-12; - 4.
+Complete an application requesting formal admission to teacher education that includes an analysis of professional dispositions; - 3.
 Submit a program of study that indicates the planned semester for MAT internship.

 Graduate candidates may not complete more than 18 hours of graduate coursework without full admission to Teacher Education.
-When criteria have been met, the graduate candidate will receive a signed certificate of formal admission.
+When criteria have been met, the graduate candidate will be notified via email.
 A Teacher Education program fee of \$250 will be billed to the candidate upon acceptance.
 Additional requirements may be referenced in the Teacher Education Handbook and the Internship Handbook.

-Admission to the Internship.
+Admission to the Internship II

 Graduate candidates must be formally admitted no later than one full semester prior to student teaching.
-Applications are due September 15 for the spring internship and January 15 for the fall internship.

-All MAT candidates seeking to complete the Internship stage of the Teacher Education Program must meet the following requirements before being allowed to enroll in EDUC 690 School Internship and EDUC 695 Capstone:
+All MAT candidates seeking to complete the Internship II stage of the Teacher Education Program must meet the following requirements before being allowed to enroll in EDUC 690 School Internship and AREA 593 Capstone:

-1. Submission of an internship application to Student Academic Services;

-- 2. Minimum cumulative GPA of 3.0 for coursework completed at Winthrop; - 3.
+- 1. Submission of an internship application to the Office of Field and Clinical Experiences; - 2.
+Minimum cumulative GPA of 3.0 for coursework completed at Winthrop; - 3.
 Completion of all required courses as specified by faculty in the major; - 4.
-Documentation of passage of PRAXIS II examinations in the content area of certification; - 5.
-Competency review indicating satisfactory completion of the Field Experience Midterm and Final Evaluations and, if appropriate a satisfactory review of Teacher Education Profession Dispositions and Skills forms; - 6.
+Documentation of passage of PRAXIS Subject Assessment examinations in the content area of certification; - 5.
+Competency review indicating satisfactory completion of the Internship I Midterm and Final Evaluations and, if appropriate a satisfactory review of Teacher Education Profession Dispositions and Skills forms; - 6.
 Completed disclosure statement regarding criminal or unethical conduct. - 7.
 Signed recommendations from: - Faculty Adviser - Department Chair in the candidate's major and/or Program Area designee.